mcsgeek/bootprep/README.md

 > **Business as usual... until you need it.**

-BootPrep is a lightweight boot preparation layer for **Debian, Ubuntu, and their derivatives** that use Snapper with the **default nested Btrfs subvolume layout**.
+BootPrep is the activation layer for systems using a default nested Btrfs subvolume layout.

+It prepares the boot environment so a selected writable Snapper snapshot can become the next bootable system while preserving the existing filesystem layout.

-Rather than replacing Snapper, changing GRUB's normal boot behavior, or introducing another rollback framework, BootPrep integrates with the existing boot process and remains dormant until a writable rollback snapshot is intentionally prepared for the next boot.
+Rather than replacing Snapper, changing GRUB's normal boot behavior, or introducing another rollback framework, BootPrep integrates with the existing Btrfs, Snapper, and GRUB infrastructure.
+It remains dormant until a writable snapshot is intentionally prepared for the next boot.

 ## Background